 Curry is a noteworthy dish from Indian cuisine.
-According to BBC Food, the word originates from the Tamil word “kari,” which means spiced sauce, and was originally a “thin, soup-like, spiced dressing served in southern India, amongst many other stew-like dressings for meat and vegetables.”1
+According to BBC Food, the word originates from the Tamil word “kari,” which means spiced sauce, and is used to refer to any number of hot, spicy, sauce-based dishes of East Indian origin.”1

 Today, curry is loved and appreciated around the world, with many countries having their own version of how to cook this dish.
 Singaporeans, for example, mix curry in their noodles, while the Dutch add it to their ketchup to dip their fries in.2 In the U.S., chicken is a popular ingredient used when cooking curry, as shown in this recipe by Mercola.com employee, Rachel Saenz.